 Once you pour the oatmeal into the lightly greased muffin tin cups, don’t head to the oven!
 You just simply stick the pan in the freezer and let that sit for about 3-4 hours.
 Remove the pan from the freezer and allow the oats to lightly thaw for no more than 10 minutes (you don’t want the whole cup to thaw).
 Use a butter knife to pop them out of the pan and seal them up in a freezer bag.
 Put them back in the until you’re ready to indulge.

-HOW LONG TO
+HOW LONG TO KEEP IT FROZEN FOR

 One of the major bonus points about these little treats is the extended shelf life you get for your oatmeal.
 These cups can stay frozen for about 3-4 months with the same great flavor as the day you put it in.
 For more meals to freeze check out, 20 Healthy, Amazing Freezer Meals to Lose Weight!